Skip to main content

 }

-We need to add event observer to get the callback in your current class whenever Master Controller sends any event.
-There is method named addMCEventObserver which is responsible for adding event observer.
+We need to add an event observer to get the callback in your current class whenever Master Controller sends any event.
+There is a method named addMCEventObserver which is responsible for adding an event observer.

 addMCEventObserver Method